 Cable and satellite television service

-For the telecommunications services categories, the CPI returns every month to the sampled outlets or their websites (or both) to obtain the current prices of the selected items, including any changes or promotional offerings.
+For the telecommunications services categories, the CPI returns every month to the sampled outlets or their websites to obtain the current prices of the selected items, including any changes or promotional offerings.
 Any characteristics of the selected items that have changed are also identified and reviewed.
 When the price of an item changes, BLS tries to determine a reason for the change; however, if the characteristics remain unchanged, the CPI usually reflects the price change without any adjustments.

 If the originally selected item in the sample is no longer available for sale, a replacement item is selected, generally the one that is most similar to the discontinued item.
 A CPI analyst evaluates every item replacement to determine the following: